 Students will receive an award letter from the college indicating whether or not FSEOG has been awarded.
 Check your award status by logging into the CUNY Portal.

-Note: CUNY automatically considers a student for this award if his/her FASFA application indicates Federal Work-Study or Federal Perkins Loan assistance.
+Note: CUNY automatically considers a student for this award if his/her FAFSA application indicates Federal Work-Study or Federal Perkins Loan assistance.
 File your FAFSA early.
 FSEOG college funding is limited.

 Tuition Assistance Program (TAP) provides grants to students to assist them in paying tuition.
 The program is administered by the New York State Higher Education Services Corporation (HESC).
 Bronx Community College school code is 1400.